Orpere/markdown/README.md

 # what I learn about markdown

-This tutorial is based on https://guides.github.com/features/mastering-markdown/
+This tutorial is based on https://guides.github.com/features/mastering-markdown/ and you can use it as reference to format and style your documents on GitHUB.

 Markdown is a way to format documentation on the web on an easy and collaborative way. the one we use on this document is GitHub flavor.